 Most ’90s moment Irène Jacob’s gum advert photoshoot in ‘Red’ – that wet-look hair!

 Best line ‘Now I have only one thing left to do: nothing.’

 Kieslowski’s trilogy manages to be one of the towering achievements of European arthouse cinema and a riveting watch from start to finish.
 Across three films – ‘Blue’, ‘White’ and ‘Red’ – the director presents a skewed take on the French revolutionary ideals of liberty, equality and fraternity.
 But the conceptual scaffolding never restricts the power of the stories: a composer’s widow trying to escape the weight of the past, a down-and-out Polish exile scheming his way to riches and revenge, and a fashion model fascinated by a reclusive retired judge.
 The performances are incredible, the visuals unforgettable.
 There can't be many better ways to spend five hours sitting in the dark.
-James Manning
+JM

 Director Paul Thomas Anderson

 Cast Julianne Moore, Tom Cruise, John C Reilly